 - 2 rib eye steaks 16 ounces each

 - ½ teaspoon pepper

 - 2 tablespoon unsalted butter melted

 Butter and Blue Cheese Topping

 - To prepare butter topping, melt butter and blue cheese in the microwave, for about 30 seconds.
 Stir together, and return to refrigerator while steak is cooking.

 - Lightly coat steak with olive oil, on both sides and then add salt and pepper, or your preferred seasonings.

-- Cook for 6-8 minutes on each side, depending on preference for doneness.
+- Cook at 400 degrees F, for 6-8 minutes on each side, depending on preference for doneness.

 - Let steak sit for 5-10 minutes before serving and top with spoonful of prepared butter.

 *Nutritional information is a calculated guesstimate.
 Please note that this can change with different brands and modifications you may make to the recipe.
 For the most accurate information, use a nutritional calculator with the exact brands and measurements you're using with each recipe.